DEIB-GECO/GMQL/GMQL-Repository/README.md

 ![GDM](GDM.png)

 ## GMQL Reposiotry Manager
-Files are stored in the repository in there original format.
+Files are stored in the repository in their original format.
 Managing the repository includes:
 * Adding new dataset.
 * Deleting dataset
 * Modifing dataset